Tax Benefits for Higher Education

 To help ease the financial burden for South Carolina college students and their families, the South Carolina General Assembly has created an income tax credit for tuition paid to South Carolina colleges and universities.
 You must file a Form SC1040 to claim the credit.
 The short form, Form SC1040A, cannot be used to claim the credit.
 When preparing your South Carolina income tax return, you will need to complete Form I-319, which will be included with all state individual income tax booklets.
 Visit the South Carolina Tuition Tax Credit website for more information.

-You should also review IRS Publication 970.
+You may also want to review IRS Publication 970.
 This publication explains tax benefits that may be available to you if you are saving for or paying education costs for yourself, or in many cases, another student who is a member of your immediate family.
 Most benefits apply only to higher education.
 IRS Publication 970 also discusses the income tax treatment of various types of educational assistance you may receive here at CofC: basically 'do I need to pay taxes or not'.
 Included are discussions of:

 - Need-based education grants, such as a Pell Grant